fatred/problemofnetworkdotcom/content/posts/vault-transit-encryption/index.md

 date: 2025-01-18T15:57:32+01:00
 ---

 This post has a weird genesis.
-If I think back to the first time I heard of Transit Encryption I first thought it was something else, and when I finally understood what [the docs were telling me](https://developer.hashicorp.com/vault/tutorials/encryption-as-a-service/eaas-transit), I thought it was the dumbest idea ever.
+If I think back to the first time I heard of Transit Encryption I originally thought it was something else, and when I finally understood what [the docs were telling me](https://developer.hashicorp.com/vault/tutorials/encryption-as-a-service/eaas-transit), I thought it was the dumbest idea ever.

 Turns out I was way wrong.
 Over the next half an hour I hope to explain why.